Rigidity of Frameworks Supported on Surfaces: Graph Theory

-\begin{proof} That (ii) implies (i) is elementary (as given explicitly in the proof below) and that (i) implies (iii) follows from Proposition \ref{p:lamangraph}.
+\begin{proof} That (ii) implies (i) is elementary (as given explicitly in the proof below) while (i) implying (iii) follows from Proposition \ref{p:lamangraph}.
 We show by elementary induction that (iii) implies (ii).

 Let $G\rightarrow G^{'}$ be a Henneberg $1$ move, adding a degree $2$ vertex $v$, and let $(G^{'})^{+}$ be obtained from $G^{'}$ by addition of an edge $e$ (including doubling).